AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

 To implement user avatar management in your app, take the following steps:

-1. Upload the avator file to the third-party file storage service.
+1. Upload the avatar file to the third-party file storage service.
 Once the file is successfully uploaded, you get a URL address of the avatar file.
 2. Set the `avatarUrl` parameter in user attributes as the URL address of the avatar file.
-3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file and then render the image on the local UI.
+3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file, and then render the image on the local UI.

 ### Create and send a namecard using user attributes

-Namecard messages are custom messages that include the user ID, nickname, avator, Email address, and phone number of the specified user.
+Namecard messages are custom messages that include the user ID, nickname, avatar, email address, and phone number of the specified user.
 To create and send a namecard, take the following steps:

 1. Set the messsage type as `custom`.
 2. Set the `customEvent` of the custom message as `userCard`.